Chrischrislch/NFC-reader-writer-Android-/README.md

 # NFC-reader-writer-Android-
-A android app for nfc read and write.
+An android app for nfc read and write.
 Import the application by android studio

 ## Screenshots